S&P lowers outlook on Irish banks’ ratings to negative

 The ratings firm has a BBB- rating on the holding companies of AIB and Bank of Ireland, which is the lowest level of what it considers investment grade.
 Its Permanent TSB rating is three notches lower.
 It previously had “stable” outlooks on its ratings for the lenders.

-Analysts in Irish stockbroking firms have highlighted that the banks are well positioned to cope with even worst-case bad loan scenarios, as they have 3-4 times the level of equity capital sitting on their balance sheets to absorb shock losses compared to their position before the financial crisis.
+Analysts in Irish stockbroking firms have highlighted that the banks are well positioned to cope with even worst-case bad loan scenarios, as they have three to four times the level of equity capital sitting on their balance sheets to absorb shock losses compared to their position before the financial crisis.

 “We expect very few of these negative trends to be strongly evident in Irish banks’ first-quarter results, but consider that they would become increasingly evident through the course of 2020 and persist into 2021.
 Banks’ asset quality will be key to this outcome.”